-If you want to fly, Budget or Discount airlines are definitely the best way to get around Europe.
+If you want to fly, European budget airlines are definitely the best way to get around Europe if you can follow their rules.
 They allow so many people, like us, to travel more frequently and to more places than we’d be able to get to otherwise.

 Because they are priced lower (sometimes MUCH lower) than traditional airlines, you can guess that you may not have all the comforts or services you expect from full-price airlines.
 This post is all about managing your expectations on budget airlines in Europe to make the best of them!

 Luggage really is the biggest elephant in the room.
 As a frequent traveler in Europe, I’m getting to know the budget airlines quite well.
 For example, I know that EasyJet gives you one bag to take as a carry-on…and they will stop you at the ticket check if you have more.
 Transavia has the option for the tradition personal bag + one piece of carry-on luggage.
 BUT that luggage is not guaranteed to stay in the cabin!
 If there’s no more room, under the plane it goes!
 This kind of system is becoming more and more popular.